psychemedia/storytelling-notes/gwion-bach.md

 God made for man, with a view to enrich him ; —
 Some are violent, some are mute, he enjoys them.
 Some are wild, some are tame ; the Lord makes them ; —
-Part of their produce becomes clothing ;
+Part of their produce becomes clothing;
 For food and beverage till doom will they continue.
 I entreat the Supreme, Sovereign of the region of peace,
 To liberate Elphin from banishment.
 The man who gave me wine, and ale, and mead.
-With large princely steeds, of beautiful appearance ;
+With large princely steeds, of beautiful appearance;
 May he yet give me ; and at the end,
 May God of his good will grant me, in honor,
 A succession of numberless ages, in the retreat of tranquillity.
 Elphin, knight of mead, late be thy dissolution ! "

-And afterwards he sang the ode which is called " The Excellence of the Bards," which ended with the following verses : —
+And afterwards he sang the ode which is called " The Excellence of the Bards," which ended with the following verses: —

-" Wherefore should a stone be hard ;
+" Wherefore should a stone be hard;
-Why should a thorn be sharp-pointed ;
+Why should a thorn be sharp-pointed;
 Who is hard like a flint;
-Who is salt like brine ;
+Who is salt like brine;
-Who sweet like honey ;
+Who sweet like honey;
-Who rides on the gale ;
+Who rides on the gale;
-Why ridged should be the nose ;
+Why ridged should be the nose;
-Why should a wheel be round ;
+Why should a wheel be round;
 Why should the tongue be gifted with speech
 Rather than another member ?
 If thy bards, Heinin, be competent,